Baytars/ambulant-code/third_party_packages/readme.txt

 	  pathname *of the source directory pathname*.
 	- You may need to use "./configure --disable-cdrom" to build SDL if you've installed xcode 2.2.
+	- If you want to build a universal (ppc/intel) Ambulant binary you must build SDL in a different way.
+The script sdl-osx-fatbuild.sh in this directory will do the right thing.

 arts:
 	Linux only.